xarianCode/Oracle-LIVE-SQL/README.md

 # Welcome to my "simplified" notes for the course of Oracle LIVE SQL databases!

-This is a somewhat simplified format i'm using to somewhat clear up what basic introductions to Oracle LIVE SQL is with examples.
+This is a somewhat simplified format i'm using to somewhat clear up what basic introductions to Oracle LIVE SQL is with examples. to simulate making a database, feel free to use Oracle Live SQL

 >[!Important]
 >**PLEASE NOTE: IF ANY INFORMATION IS WRONG PLEASE LET ME KNOW VIA DISCORD AT fallinq_marx4509**